FWeinb/nodeshot/README.md

 A simple screenshot web service powered by [Kue](https://github.com/LearnBoost/kue), [Express](http://expressjs.com) and [node-webkit](https://github.com/rogerwang/node-webkit).
 Inspired by [fzaninotto/screenshot-as-a-service](https://github.com/fzaninotto/screenshot-as-a-service)

-This screenshot-service is using node-webkit which comes with a recent version of [CEF](https://code.google.com/p/chromiumembedded/)
-, an up to date wrapper of Chromium.
-In contrast to phantomjs node-webkit supports 3D CSS and WebGL and thus can produce better screenshots.
+This screenshot-service is using node-webkit which comes with a recent version of Chromium.
+In contrast to phantomjs node-webkit supports 3D CSS and WebGL and therefore can produce better screenshots.

 ## Example